ipfs/team-mgmt/README.md

 This is a repository for general IPFS project management.

 **tl:dr:** We have a **weekly, all-hands call** that is usually on Mondays.
 The time, date and other info for each week's call is announced in [an issue in this repository](https://github.com/ipfs/pm/issues).
-Propose agenda items for the call as comments on the issue!
+Propose agenda items for the call by commenting on the issue!

 ## Table of Contents